 Gold Residential Project

-Broaden your horizons and challenge your outlook with a unique Outward Bound Duke Of Ed Gold Residential Project experience.
+Broaden your horizons and challenge your outlook with a unique Outward Bound experience for your Gold Residential Project.

 The Gold Residential Project offers Participants unique experiences that truly broaden horizons, challenges their outlook and/or extends their comfort zone.

 At the heart of the Gold Residential Project is the undertaking of a purposeful experience with people who are not the Participant’s usual companions, working towards a common goal.
 Adding to this, the young person is also outside of their usual place of residence, often in an unfamiliar environment with unfamiliar people.

 It is hoped that the Gold Residential Project rewards Gold Award Participants with a sense of personal achievement, enhanced social connection with new and interesting people, and a truly life changing experience.

 Outward Bound Australia is proud to deliver leadership skills training specifically targeted to young adults.

 - 3-nights in cabins + 1-night-campout